luisquintanilla/mlnet-workshop/labs/07-mlops.md

 ## Phase 7.3: Add model training to our GitHub workflow
-In order to automatically train our model, we'll need to use the `dotnet run` command to run our console application.
+To automatically train our model, we will need to use the `dotnet run` command to run our console application.
 To do so, go ahead and add the following to your GitHub Action's workflow file:
 ```
     - name: Train